 Heard a sermon yesterday on the topic of giving.
 The logic was simple, but the inferrences were shocking.
 It went something like this.

-- Those who “tithe” or give 10% to their local churches are obedient and generous.
+- Those who “tithe” or give 10% to their local churches are obedient and generous Christians.

 Ouch!
 (Oddly, most who insist 10% is required because the word “tithe” means a tenth also maintain that we must obey God’s Word with precision.
 Yet they never complain when more than 10% is given.
 It’s only when less than 10% is given that the disobedient flag is waived.
 Hard to feel this logic!)

 Must the Christian give ten percent (or more) of their income in these bad economic times?
 If so, where does the Bible teach this?
 If not, why do so many believers and church leaders today maintain one must give at least ten percent?
 Just how much should a Christian give to a church or ministry?
 More importantly, what exactly does the Bible teach about our relationship to material wealth and worldly possessions?
 This post is intended to provoke our thinking on these issues and, where necessary, offer corrections guided by Scripture.
 The scope is general in nature and is not intended to offer a full theology on stewardship.